 In the last week, or so, Picture Perfect Cleaning has received a tremendous number of requests from panicked clients, to ensure they are prepared for the Coronavirus.
 From adding on a significant number of hours and days to our cleaning, to ordering extra supplies.

-We are experiencing something our modern-day society has never witnessed before, and let’s face it, the world is not prepared for this pandemic.
-As a commercial cleaning company, we believe we are responsible to do everything we can to help reduce the outbreak, as well as the worries of our clients.
+We are experiencing something our modern-day society has never witnessed before, and let’s face it, the world is not prepared for this Coronavirus pandemic.
+As a commercial cleaning company, we believe we are responsible to do everything we can to help reduce the Coronavirus outbreak, as well as the worries of our clients.
 We do not take this responsibility lightly at all and are working overtime to ensure our clients are protected in every way we can possibly protect them.
-Below I will be discussing some of things Picture Perfect Cleaning is doing to best prevent the virus in our client’s workplace.
+Below I will be discussing some of things Picture Perfect Cleaning is doing to best prevent the Coronavirus in our client’s workplace.
 I will also provide some pointers on what you can do in your workplace to help limit the spread of viruses.

 Fogging your workspace with an electromagnetic sprayer